 For starters, it is important to note that our consultation costs are immediately applied toward the project (deductible) should the decision be made to move forward with Schoeman Construction.
 We believe TIME is our most valuable commodity.
 We respect the TIME of our customers far too much to rush through this critical, initial step in the process of putting together a successful, remodeling experience.
 We spend whatever time necessary to fully understand and comprehend the goals, vision and scope of your remodel.
 We then carefully put together and submit a detailed (which takes time due to the multiple factors that go into these large projects) and comprehensive proposal, including an overall ‘real world’ budget which includes materials (which you are free to shop around for if additional savings is the goal).

 Unfortunately, FREE ESTIMATES often get it wrong right up front in light of the implied lack of time and attention to detail due to rushing through a free process in order to get to the next appointment ASAP, because after all ‘time is money’.
-It is not uncommon that these ‘quick quotes’ often cover only 50-75% of the actual cost due to oversights, secure the project (because at face value it appears so much cheaper) and then necessarily have to up-charge the remaining 30-40% (or more!) during the project which NEVER sits well with any customer and creates the ‘all to familiar’ experience in today’s world of remodeling………delays, up-charges, excuses, over budget challenges, and worst of all, just another stressful and disappointing experience with another contractor/remodel.
+It is not uncommon for these ‘quick quotes’ to cover only 50-75% of the actual cost due to oversights.
+The project is then secured (because at face value it appears so much cheaper) and then necessarily have to be ‘up-charged’ the remaining 30-40% (or more!) during the project which NEVER sits well with any customer and creates the ‘all too familiar’ bad experience in today’s world of remodeling and contracting………delays, up-charges, excuses, over budget challenges, and worst of all, just another stressful and disappointing experience with another contractor/remodel.

 In conclusion, a lengthy answer to a seemingly simple, yet crucial question worth considering as you embark on your remodel.

 Do I need to do anything to prepare for my remodel?